 Multiple controlled clinical studies were performed using several diagnostic criteria, some predating the Rome process and including small groups, not adequate to demonstrate statistical significance versus placebo, as it is expressed in table 4.
-The studies cited in text below have the most significant number of patients, more eligible for conclusions.
+The studies cited in text below have the most significant number of patients and are more eligible for conclusions.

-Liu et al (1997) conducted a prospective, randomized, double-blind, placebo-controlled clinical study in 110 outpatients (66 men/44 women; 18-70 years of age) with symptoms of IBS.
-Fifty-two patients on PO (one capsule containing 187mg of peppermint oil) and 49 on placebo completed the study three to four times daily, 15-30 minutes before meals, for one month.
-Forty-one patients on PO (79%) experienced an alleviation of the severity of abdominal pain (29 were pain-free); 43 (83%) had less abdominal distension, 43 (83%) had reduced stool frequency, 38 (73%) had fewer borborygmi, and 41 (79%) less flatulence.
+Liu et al., (1997) conducted a prospective, randomised, double-blind, placebo-controlled clinical study in one hundred ten (110) outpatients (66 men/44 women; 18-70 years of age) with symptoms of IBS.
+Fifty-two patients on peppermint oil (one capsule containing 187 mg of peppermint oil) and 49 on placebo completed the study three to four times daily, 15-30 minutes before meals, for one month.
+Forty-one patients on peppermint oil (79%) experienced an alleviation of the severity of abdominal pain (29 were pain-free); 43 (83%) had less abdominal distension, 43 (83%) had reduced stool frequency, 38 (73%) had fewer borborygmi, and 41 (79%) less flatulence.
 Corresponding figures for the placebo group were: 21 patients (43%) with reduced pain (4 were pain-free), 14 (29%) with reduced distension, 16 (32%) with reduced stool frequency, 15 (31%) with fewer borborygmi, and 11 (22%) with less flatulence.
-Symptom improvements after PO were significantly better than after placebo (P < 0.05; Mann-Whitney U-test).
-One patient on PO experienced heartburn (because of chewing the capsules) and one developed a mild transient skin rash.
+Symptom improvements after peppermint oil were significantly better than after placebo (p<0.05; Mann-Whitney U-test).
+One patient on peppermint oil experienced heartburn (because of chewing the capsules) and one developed a mild transient skin rash.
 There were no significant changes in liver function test results.
-3 patients on PO and 6 on placebo drop-out.
-On this study the random sequence generation was not described.
+3 patients on peppermint oil and 6 on placebo dropped-out.
+The random sequence generation on this study was not described.
 The expected outcomes were reported.

-Capanni et al (2005) included 178 consecutive patients with IBS in a randomised, double blind controlled trial, using the Rome II diagnostic criteria, to evaluate the efficacy of PO formulation.
+Capanni et al., (2005) included one hundred seventy eight (178) consecutive patients with IBS in a randomised, double blind controlled trial, using the Rome II diagnostic criteria, to evaluate the efficacy of peppermint oil formulation.
 The randomisation was by computer generated lists.
 The outcome was measured by a validated questionnaire every 3 weeks.
 The test group (91 patients (22 M, 69 F), mean age 41 years old; range 18-72 years old) received enteric coated capsules of 225 mg 2 capsules, 3 times a day, before meals for 3 months and the placebo group (87 patients (23 M, 64 F; mean age 44 years old; range 21-74 years old) received 225 mg of maltodextrin with mint flavour.
 3 dropouts due to other diseases and 2 due to pyrosis.
-Peppermint oil, improved IBS overall symptoms [73/91 (80%) vs 31/87 (36%) patients (p<0.02)] and gastroenteric symptoms [88/91 (97%) vs 29/87 (33%) patients (p<0.01), psychical discomfort, in 34/91 (37%) vs 16/87 (18%) patients (p<0.05), and socio-familiar impact, in 69/91 (76%) vs 37/87 (43%) patients.(p<0,04).
-The authors found a statistically significant benefit for PO relative to placebo for global improvement in IBS symptoms.
+Peppermint oil, improved IBS overall symptoms [73/91 (80%) vs 31/87 (36%) patients (p<0.02)] and gastroenteric symptoms [88/91 (97%) vs 29/87 (33%) patients (p<0.01), psychical discomfort, in 34/91 (37%) vs 16/87 (18%) patients (p<0.05), and sociofamiliar impact, in 69/91 (76%) vs 37/87 (43%) patients.(p<0.04).
+The authors found a statistically significant benefit for peppermint oil relative to placebo for global improvement in IBS symptoms.
 All expected outcomes were described and the methods used for randomization were reported.